hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 ### Vim Interface

 You can create a document by calling a text editor (in our case `vim`) and providing the name of the document you wish to create.

-Change directories to the `~/unix_lesson/other` folder and create a document using `vim` entitled `draft.txt`:
+Change directories to the `~/unix_lesson/other` folder and create a document using called `draft.txt` using the `vim` command:

 ```bash
 $ cd ~/unix_lesson/other